antoniobarbalau/antoniobarbalau.github.io/kernel.md

 ### Mental

 1. Internalizing Socrates
-2. Studying Nature

-    I like to group this into what I call the three half hours: half an hour exercise, half an hour zazen, half an hour reading.
+    I like to group this into what I call the three half hours: half an hour exercise, half an hour zazen, half an hour reading Plato.
 Though ideally they could be, these do not have to be dedicated time slots.
 I can chant the heart sutra or watch my breath during commute.
 I can practice nembutsu while cooking.
 I can also read during commute.
 I can engage in physical exercise with my family or friends.
-The half hour zazen accounts for 20min zazen plus a few minutes to prepare, e.g. light an incense stick and prepare my seat, and a few minutes to chant the heart sutra afterwards.
+The half hour zazen accounts for 20min zazen plus a few minutes to prepare, e.g. light an incense stick and prepare my seat, and a few minutes to chant the vows and the heart sutra afterwards.

+3. Studying and experiencing Nature

 3. Journaling
 4. Therapy